GetStream/Winds/README.md

 Stream is sponsoring 1 person to work full time on Winds.
 The job posting is available on [AngelList](https://angel.co/stream/jobs/376455-senior-javascript-frontend-engineer).

+## Featured RSS & Podcasts

+Have a popular RSS or Podcast and want to be featured?
+Reach out to winds@getstream.io.
+We reply to every message.

 # Features at a Glance
 Winds is packed full of awesome features behind a beautiful user interface and user experience.
 Here's a quick look at what the project has to offer: